 Figure 4 plots mean JOL and cued-recall percentages for highlight and no-highlight pairs and control-group pairs.
 Highlight differences were first compared using a 2(Measure) × 2(Highlight) within-subject ANOVA.
 Consistent with an illusion of competence pattern, overall JOLs exceeded later recall rates (29.17 vs. 20.54), F(1, 36) = 6.26, MSE = 440.59, ηp2 = .15; however, like Experiment 1B, the highlight main effect was not reliable, F(1, 36) = 2.82, MSE = 18.23, p = .10, pBIC = .60, nor was the interaction, F < 1, pBIC = .86.

 We then compared highlight and no-highlight pairs to the control group.
-Again, JOLs exceeded recall rates both in the highlight /control analysis (27.40 vs. 20.20), F(1, 67) = 8.58, MSE = 201.54, ηp2 = .11, and in the no-highlight/control analysis (26.85 vs. 19.47), F(1, 67) = 8.73, MSE = 80.57, ηp2 = .12.
+Again, JOLs exceeded recall rates both in the highlight /control comparison (27.40 vs. 20.20), F(1, 67) = 8.58, MSE = 201.54, ηp2 = .11, and in the no-highlight/control comparison (26.85 vs. 19.47), F(1, 67) = 8.73, MSE = 80.57, ηp2 = .12.
 There were no differences when comparing either highlight or no-highlight pairs relative to the control group, Fs < 1, pBICs > .85.
 The interactions were also not reliable, Fs < 1, pBICs > .87.

 Discussion

 Findings from Experiments 2A and 2B are quite clear.
 First, in Experiment 2A, the font-size effect was not in evidence, even after removing related pairs and presenting participants with only unrelated pairs at study.
-While large font was again found to increase JOLs, it also produced an equivalent increase to recall, replicating the pattern observed in Experiment 1A.
+While large font was again found to increase JOLs, it also produced an equivalent increase in recall, replicating the pattern observed in Experiment 1A.
 Finally, font-size did not affect JOLs or recall relative to the control group.
 Next, Experiment 2B replicated the pattern of results observed in Experiment 1B.
 Specifically, JOLs and recall did not differ between highlighted and non-highlighted pairs, and no differences were detected for either pair type relative to the control group.
 Thus, while highlighted pairs are likely to be perceptually fluent relative to non-highlighted pairs, neither memory predictions nor recall are affected.

 Because neither the font-size nor a highlighting effect was observed, Experiment 3 tested whether using a perceptually disfluent font would affect JOL estimations.
 Specifically, we tested whether Sans Forgetica, a font specifically designed to improve retention, would affect JOLs and recall relative to Arial font.
 Sans Forgetica is a specialized font developed by researchers at Royal Melbourne Institute of Technology that was created to aide with retention (Earp, 2018).
 This font was purposely designed to be disfluent and is presented in an italicized, back-slanted, and hashed style (e.g., Sans Forgetica), which has been suggested to encourage deeper encoding due to its perceptual difficulty (i.e., desirable difficulties; Bjork & Bjork, 2011).
 Recent findings, however, indicate that Sans Forgetica does not benefit memory, with some studies showing no memory benefit or even a memory cost relative to a standard control font (Geller et al., 2020; Taylor et al., 2020).

-Despite findings indicating that Sans Forgetica does not improve memory as claimed, it is possible that the disfluent nature of this font may cause participants to think that it is beneficial to memory, consistent with a beliefs-based account (Mueller et al., 2014) As such, Experiment 3 examined Sans Forgetica font on JOLS as a means of evaluating the fluency and beliefs accounts of how perceptual features affect JOLs.
+Despite findings indicating that Sans Forgetica does not improve memory as claimed, it is possible that the disfluent nature of this font may cause participants to think that it is beneficial to memory, consistent with a beliefs-based account (Mueller et al., 2014).
+Experiment 3 examined Sans Forgetica font on JOLs as a means of evaluating the fluency and beliefs accounts of how perceptual features affect JOLs.
 Based on the fluency account, the disfluent nature of Sans Forgetica should result in lower JOLs relative to a more fluent font such as Arial.
 However, if participants hold a memory belief that pairs presented in Sans Forgetica are more likely to be correctly recalled at test, then JOLs may be inflated for the Sans Forgetica pairs.